drbean/edit/mari/Essay_Academic_Writing_B-6.md

 Chapter 3 Austen in chick lit and pop culture

-At the end of the 20th century, the second Janeites' wave emerged in chick lit; contemporary novels directed primarily at women, and pop culture.
-In the course of commercialization of Austen brand and media frenzy over chick lit merchandise, Austen's novels and personal life have been adapted into books to movies, from journals and magazines to blogs and YouTube and even stationery, board games, clothing, and shoes, in greatly varied ways depending on the creators' sincerity to the original.
+At the end of the 20th century, a second Janeite wave emerged in chick lit--contemporary novels directed primarily at women--and pop culture.
+In the course of commercialization of the Austen brand and the media frenzy over chick lit merchandise, Austen's novels and personal life were adapted into books, movies, journals, magazines, blogs, YouTube clips and even stationery, board games, clothing, and shoes, in greatly varied ways depending on the creators' faithfulness to the original.
 (Mitchell, 2012)

-According to Encyclopedia Britannica, 'in reaction and opposition to stereotypical images of women as passive, weak, \[...\] or alternatively as domineering, demanding, \[...\] the third wave (feminism) redefined women and girls as assertive, powerful and in control of their own sexuality."
+According to Encyclopedia Britannica, 'in reaction and opposition to stereotypical images of women as passive, weak, \[...\] or alternatively as domineering, demanding, \[...\] the third wave \[of feminism\] redefined women and girls as assertive, powerful and in control of their own sexuality."

 (Burkett, 2020)

-In popular culture, this redefinition gave rise to icons of powerful singers such as Madonna, Riot Grrrl and the four Manhattan career women in *Sex and the City* (1998-2004), a romantic comedy series based on Candace Bushnell's best-selling book of the same name.
+In popular culture, this redefinition gave rise to powerful iconic singers such as Madonna and Riot Grrrl and the four Manhattan career women in *Sex and the City* (1998-2004), a romantic sitcom series based on Candace Bushnell's best-selling book of the same name.

-"Chick lit" or chick literature, a genre of popular postfeminist fiction would confirm the link between Austen, Bushnell and Fowler.
+"Chick lit" or chick literature, a genre of popular postfeminist fiction confirms the link between Austen, Bushnell and Fowler.

-Diana Abu Ujum confirms in her paper (2017) that Austen and Fowler's works are both defined as chick lit.
+Diana Abu Ujum reports in her paper (2017) that Austen and Fowler's works are both seen to be chick lit.

 > Many scholars, readers, and novelists of Chick Lit, \[...\] claim that
 > Jane Austen was the original Chick Lit pioneer. \[...\] In fact, many